andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Writing is the process by which you realize that you do not understand what you are talking about.
 Importantly, writing is also the process by which you figure it out. - Shane Parrish

 - When you lose the ability to write, you also lose some of your ability to think. - Paul Graham

+- You can't hate the people who reject you, nor can you bless the people who love you.
+Everyone is acting out of his or her own self-interest.